 The concept of La Pacha Mama is a vegetarian Mexican Restaurant.
 What made you choose to go all vego?

 I took it as a personal challenge.
-Plant based restaurants are a very new concept and specially if we talk about Mexican food.
+Plant-based restaurants are a very new concept and especially if we talk about Mexican food.

 Any other projects on the pipeline?